Seven small council-owned sites provide 94 new homes across the borough. These consist of:

 Ladderswood Way estate in New Southgate was built in the 1970s and consisted of 161 homes.
-It's one of the first projects to be delivered out of the New Southgate Masterplan and will provide great benefits to the area and will be marketed as Montmorency Park.
+It's one of the first projects to be delivered out of the New Southgate Masterplan and will provide great benefits to the area.
+It will be marketed as Montmorency Park.

 In February 2014, planning permission was granted for the project, designed by Pollard Thomas Edwards architects.
 It will create 517 new homes, new commercial space, a community centre and an 80-bedroom hotel, bringing employment and training opportunities for Enfield.

-The New Ladderswood Limited Liability Partnership, a joint project between One Housing Group, Sherrygreen Homes and building contractors Mulalley, were chosen to deliver the new site.
+The New Ladderswood Limited Liability Partnership, a joint project between One Housing Group, Sherrygreen Homes and building contractors Mulalley, are delivering the new site.

 Homes will range from one-bedroom flats to four-bedroom houses, and will be both private and affordable.
 The scheme will meet Code Level Four for Sustainable Homes.
 The new homes will be connected to the Arnos Grove heat network, with low carbon heating and hot water supplied by our energy company Energetik.